-Course Website
+Course Website:

-There is a CourseLink website at http://courselink.uoguelph.ca.
+There is a course website at http://courselink.uoguelph.ca.
+All components of this course will be housed on the CourseLink site including this course outline, assignments, and links to further resources.
 CourseLink will be used for accessing the Zoom virtual classroom, sharing announcements, submitting written work, posting grades and feedback, and for helpful resources including exemplars from previous students (PEN search strategy, PEN practice question, ADIME chart note).
-Got a question?
-Post it to the discussion board!
+Your assignments will be submitted through the Dropbox function.
+Marks and feedback will also be released on the site.
+Please familiarize yourself with this website as soon as possible and visit it regularly throughout the semester.